Would You Like to Trade Time Famine for Time Affluence?

 Time to Take Action

 If you have been feeling run down and starved for time, you are not alone.
 Time famine is a real thing.
 As well as making us unproductive and leaving us feeling drained, it can take away from our happiness.
-However, time famine can be beaten!
+However, the condition can be beaten!

 Take the first steps toward time affluence and happiness.
 Declutter your mind.
 Plan your ideal schedule (and stick with it), and unplug!
 Enjoy your reclaimed productivity and sense of fulfillment… Savor the time you spend with the people who matter to you the most.